DHTMLX/docs-kanban/docs/api/events/js_kanban_addlink_event.md

 - `id` - (optional) the ID of the new link
 - `link` - (required) the data object of the new link.
 The full list of the link parameters can be found [here](api/config/js_kanban_links_config.md)
+- `skipProvider` - (optional) enables/disables preventing the request from being sent to the server

 :::info
 For handling the inner events you can use the [**Event Bus methods**](api/api_overview.md/#event-bus-methods)